csi-net/OmniClass/README.md

 - New features and improvements to existing features are still being considered.
 Please submit any suggestions to our [issues section](https://github.com/csi-net/OmniClassBeta/issues), using the "enhancement" label.
 - Existing features are subject to change or removal.
 Such modifications will be noted on this document in addition to email notifications.

+**All beta testers will receive a Vendor Key** (a GUID string) that is required when sending API requests.
+This allows us to authenticate users and track utilization.  *(Please Note that Vendor keys are used exclusively in the OmniClass context and cannot be used to access any personal or organizational information in any system outside of CSI offices.)*

+The following list describes what is available **now** through the API:
+- **Access to the most recent OmniClass table versions**
+*(backdated versions will be added in the near future)*
+- **Table and Classification properties**
+*(Numbers and Titles, but also descriptions, IDs for relevant objects within other classification systems, and more)*
+- **Hierarchy of Classification objects**
+*(Each Object, whether it be a table or a classification, clearly lists it’s immediate children and parent objects)*
+- **Table Version and Revision Information**
+*(Release Status, publish date, and version numbers)*

+We are working to implement the following in the **near future**:
+- **Backdated Table Versions**
+*(The ability to request objects by version is implemented already, but the older versions are still being converted to the new database)*
+- **A new website that exposes the same information available through the API with a clear, navigable interface**
+- **Implementing more API request types for gathering and searching information**

+The following are features that will be made available **later on but before leaving the Beta testing phase**:
+- **SSL and an improved authentication process**
+*(Vendor keys are currently included in http requests to the API server, which can be intercepted)*
+- **Ability to create, manage, and share custom OmniClass Table Versions**
+- **Language translations of Tables and Classifications along with API methods for requesting multilingual data**

 ### OC_Data.dll
 OC_Data is a .NET package that provides an easy way to access the OmniClass API.